Ternary universal sums of generalized polygonal numbers: Ternary universal sums of polygonal numbers

-If we define $P_1=R(N,20,1)-R_M(N,20,1)$ and $\tau_1=\frac{1}{20} $, then it satisfies all conditions in Theorem \ref{maintool}.
-The eigenvector of $\tau_1$ is $z_1=(1,0,0)$ and $Q(1,0,0)=1$.
-Therefore if $20n+1$ is not of the form $t^2$ for a positive integer $t$, then it is represented by $M$.
-Since $N$ is contained in the spinor genus of $M$ and $1$ is represented by $N$, every square of an integer that has a prime divisor relatively prime to $10$ is represented by $M$ by Lemma \ref{spinor}.
-Therefore every integer of the form $20n+1$ for a positive integer $n$ is represented by $M$.
+We define $P_1=R(g,20,1)-R_f(g,20,1)$ and $T_1= $.
+Then one may easily show that all conditions in Theorem \ref{maintool} are satisfied.
+Note that $z_1=(1,0,0)$ is an integral primitive eigenvector of $T_1$ and $Q(1,0,0)=1$.
+Therefore if $20n+1$ is not of the form $t^2$ for a positive integer $t$, then it is represented by $f$.
+Since $g$ is contained in the spinor genus of $f$ and $1$ is represented by $g$, every square of an integer that has a prime divisor relatively prime to $10$ is represented by $f$ by Lemma \ref{spinor}.
+Therefore every integer of the form $20n+1$ for a positive integer $n$ is represented by $f$.
 Now consider the equation